Best in Manufacturing – January 26, 2021

 - Hand feeling test – test if the product is soft enough for infants to use

-- Smelling test – test if there is smelly smell on the products
+- Smelling test – test if there is a smelly smell on the products

 - Adhesive test on the logo, markings, printings – make sure the logos are stable enough and won’t fall off when using